 The oldest part of the present building is the striking west tower, which dates to the middle of the 12th century.
 The nave may be 12th century as well, but the chancel is mostly 13th and 14th century, and the entire church was remodelled in the Victorian period.
 The most interesting historic feature is the exceptional nave arcade vaulting, which will have architectural historians in raptures.

+There are 2 fonts, one small octagonal one, set on a modern base, and another possibly Norman font with scalloped edges to the bowl.
 In the vaulted porch you can still make out remnants of medieval paintings on the ceiling.

 The location is utterly superb, with views across to the castle and out over Manorbier beach.
 If you follow the coastal path east from the church you come to the King's Quoit cromlech.

 Most photos are available for licensing, please contact Britain Express image library.